yandex-cloud/docs/en/managed-mongodb/operations/databases.md

     --cluster-name <cluster name>
 ```

-Don't forget to [grant access](cluster-users.md#updateuser) to the newly created database to a cluster user.

 [!KEYREF mmg-short-name] runs the create database operation.

 The cluster name can be requested with a [list of folder clusters](#list-clusters).

+Make sure you [grant permission](cluster-users.md#updateuser) to access the created database to the appropriate cluster user.

 **[!TAB API]**

 You can create a new database in a cluster using the [create](../api-ref/Database/create.md) method.
-Permissions for the new database can be set using the [update](../api-ref/User/update.md) method.
+You can allow access to the created database using the [update](../api-ref/User/update.md) method.

 ---